IdP user group sync

 When configuring sync, you choose how to handle each IdP group:

 Create new groups: Cast AI creates new groups based on your IdP groups.
-These groups are automatically managed and updated based on IdP changes.
+These groups are automatically managed and updated in response to changes in the IdP.
 This ensures your Cast AI group structure matches your IdP exactly.

 Map to existing groups (Okta only): Connect an IdP group to an existing Cast AI group.
 The IdP group membership will override the existing group membership.
 Use this when you want to maintain your current Cast AI group structure while populating it with IdP users.